akshitmittal20/Ansible_Terraform_Tutorial/README.md

 # Ansible_Terraform_Tutorial
-A collection of Documents to Learn Terraform IaC provisioning and Ansible Configuration via playbooks from Basic TO Advance
+A collection of Documents to Learn All the essential Devoops Tools for a developer.
+Including- Terraform IaC provisioning, Ansible Configuration via playbooks from Basic TO Advance, Docker Containerization, Kubernetes Container Orchestration

 # Technlogies Covered
 - Terraform: